V4Fire/Core/src/core/session/README.md

 # core/session

-This module provides the API for working with a work session, such as authorization.
+This module provides API for working with a work session, such as authorization.

 ```js
 import * as session from 'core/session';